Blog: The Hidden Cost of Government Grants

 While grant contracts may be detailed and daunting, organizations should familiarize themselves with the financial reporting requirements.
 Management should consult with their accounting professionals about the financial statement reporting requirements of their grants.
 At HFCO, we have a team of professionals specializing in audits of nonprofit organizations, Yellow Book Audits, and Single Audits that can help your organization understand and meet your financial statement reporting requirements.

-Reach out to our nonprofit audit department contact, Cristopher Sefransky, CPA, CFE, LSSGB, Audit and Assurance Manager, with any questions.
+Reach out to our nonprofit audit department contact, By: Cristopher Sefransky, CPA, CFE, LSSGB, Audit and Assurance Manager, with any questions.